JessicaNathany/the-office.api/README.md

 <br/><br/>

 🤝 Contributing
-Contributions are welcome!
+Contributions are welcome! <br>
 To contribute to this project, please fork this repository and submit a pull request.<br/><br/>

 📄 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.<br/><br/>